GabiRepare/SMTravel/README.md

     2. In IntelliJ go to File > New > Project from Version Control > Git
     3. Git Repository URL: https://github.com/GabiRepare/SMTravel.git
     4. Clone
-    5. Click on .idea folder in the IDE, select “mark directory as” > Excluded

 ## Some useful commands:
     To create your branch: